wp-plugins/geomap/readme.txt

 GeoMap generates a map image based on the geographical coordiantes associated with a post using Owen Winkler's Geo plugin.
 It can generate a dot and/or crosshairs of any size, color and various shapes.
 It can also crop the image from a large world map, creating a subset of the larger image.
 It is configured using the Geo Info Options sub-menu.
 It is beta -- YMMV.

-Owen Winkler's Geo plugin is here: http://www.asymptomatic.net/wp-hacks
+The Geo plugin is here: http://www.asymptomatic.net/wp-hacks

-GeoMap itself will eventually live somewhere, too.

 == Installation ==